 Want to earn continuing education credit for this article?
 Learn more.

-While all babies cry, some do so far more than others.
-Despite being healthy, well fed and well cared for, some babies cry inconsolably.
-Clinically defined as crying more than three hours a day, three days a week for more than three weeks in an otherwise well fed, healthy baby, infant colic usually starts a few weeks after birth.
-Incredibly frustrating and largely unexplained, colic often improves by the time a baby reaches being three months old.
+While all babies cry, some cry far more than others.
+Despite being healthy, well-fed, and well-cared for, some babies cry inconsolably.
+Clinically defined as crying over three hours a day, three days a week for more than three weeks in an otherwise healthy baby, infant colic starts a few weeks after birth.
+Incredibly frustrating, colic generally improves when a baby reaches three months old.

 A baby with colic typically exhibits: